ybertot/coq/doc/sphinx/proof-engine/tactics.rst

-correspondence with the kinds of reduction considered in Coq namely β (reduction of functional application), δ (unfolding of transparent constants, see `6.10.2`_), ι (reduction of pattern-matching over a constructed term, and unfolding of fix and cofix expressions) and ζ (contraction of local definitions), the flags are either beta, delta,match, fix, cofix, iota or zeta.
+correspondence with the kinds of reduction considered in Coq namely β (reduction of functional application), δ (unfolding of transparent constants, see `6.10.2`_), ι (reduction of pattern-matching over a constructed @term, and unfolding of fix and cofix expressions) and ζ (contraction of local definitions), the flags are either beta, delta,match, fix, cofix, iota or zeta.
 The iota flag is a shorthand for match, fix and cofix.
 The delta flag itself can be refined into